Mamta-maxx/Pizza-Sales-Project/README.md

 -Reporting:
 Generate reports summarizing findings and actionable recommendations for marketing strategies, product offerings, and sales tactics.

 *Technologies Used*

--SQL: For querying and manipulating sales data.
+- SQL: For querying and manipulating sales data.
--Power BI: For creating interactive visualizations and dashboards.
+- Power BI: For creating interactive visualizations and dashboards.
--Excel: For initial data analysis and calculations (if applicable).
+- Excel: For initial data analysis and calculations (if applicable).

 *Expected Outcomes*
 By the end of this project, stakeholders will have a clear understanding of sales dynamics, enabling data-driven decisions that enhance marketing strategies, optimize inventory, and ultimately improve profitability.